 Social media makes it look like everyone is happy and fulfilled at all times.
 (If you want to read a poignant confession from someone who has a great social media presence, go here).
 When you see the advertisements, the implication is that everyone has a perfect mom and that all happy families are like Tolstoy described them (alike) but in reality, of course, the unhappy families are–again, the Tolstoy–unhappy in their own way.
 Even the most glowing of mother-child relationships have their challenges.
 I think that the narrative pushed by advertising agencies applies to only a portion of society.
 There are a lot of families who don’t live up to that ideal and if you’re from one of them, well, let’s see if you can make your own happiness on this day.

 Can you make plans with a friend?
-If you’re in Austin, make an appointment and come see me for traditional Chinese bodywork.
+If you’re in Austin, make an appointment and come see me for traditional Chinese bodywork or some acupuncture.
 If you’re not, find a tui na practitioner in your city and experience the wonder–it really is marvelous.
 If it’s just not on your radar to try Chinese bodywork, is there something else fun you can do?
 Or maybe something especially nice that you could do for someone else?
 One year, though not at Mother’s Day, I will confess, I got together all the hotel sample size toiletries that I had (and I had a LOT because there was a period of my life when I was a super traveller).
 I also took stock of a fuzzy pink mohair sweater that was gorgeous but just a little small for me.
 It had a hole on the shoulder so I went to Michael’s and bought a purple butterfly appliqué and attached it properly so that the hole was mended and the sweater looked fabulous.
 I then put these items in a gift bag and took them to a local children’s shelter.
 I figured that kids in foster would appreciate nice soaps and shampoos and that someone in the system needed a really fabulous pink mohair sweater with an excellent purple butterfly on the shoulder.
 And indeed, the women at the front office who took my donation got emotional at the sight of the sweater and were incredibly appreciative of all of it.
 Can you think of a donation you could make to someone less fortunate than you?

 Either you are the one who needs a gift–so give it to yourself–or giving a gift to someone else is just what you need to do in order to feel like this day is not a cause for anguish.
 But whichever it is, and even if it’s just a small thing, do it.
 By numbing ourselves or by pretending like our hurt doesn’t exist, we bury responses that may well come up later by way of stomach aches, insomnia, chest pain, or other like.
 When we shoulder burdens not our own, our necks and upper backs ache from a load of history that weighs heavy even though it belongs not to us.
 Your body will speak for you when you force things out of your conscious mind.
 And so, even if you’re not ready to confront the ghosts of your past on this day or even during this year, it is also true that just taking a few small steps to acknowledge and honor your feelings and then to do something kind for yourself is a good way to begin the healing process.